Matthew W. Sawchak

 Sawchak is a board-certified specialist in appellate practice.
 He has chaired the North Carolina Bar Association’s Appellate Rules Committee, which makes recommendations to the North Carolina Supreme Court on issues of appellate procedure.
 He also serves on the Rules Advisory Committee for the North Carolina Business Court.

 He is a member of the leadership of the American Bar Association’s Antitrust Section.
-He serves as Vice-Chair of the Antitrust Section’s State Enforcement Committee.
-He has also chaired the Antitrust and Trade Regulation Section of the North Carolina Bar Association.
+He serves on the editorial board of the Antitrust Law Journal.
+He has chaired the Antitrust and Trade Regulation Section of the North Carolina Bar Association.

 Sawchak joined the Campbell Law faculty in 2011.